Skip to content

 FAQs

-For a trip to the Maldives, you don’t need any special vaccinations to enter.
-But, it’s good to be up-to-date on routine vaccines like for the flu and measles.
+You don’t need any special vaccinations to enter the Maldives for a trip.
+However, it’s good to be up-to-date on routine vaccines, such as the flu and measles.

 Feel the Trustpilot love